This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Among them, the following stand out:

-• Spanish Synagogue.
-Built in 1868 in the Moorish Revival style, the Spanish Synagogue is the newest synagogue in Prague.
+• Spanish Synagogue: Built in the Moorish Revival style, the 19th-century Spanish Synagogue is the newest synagogue in Prague.
 Upon entering the functionalist building that was added to the synagogue in 1935, nothing can prepare you for the synagogue’s magnificent interior.
 Outside the Spanish Synagogue, don’t miss the modern statue of Franz Kafka.

-• Pinkas Synagogue.
-Built in 1535, the Pinkas Synagogue is the second-oldest synagogue in Prague.
-Nowadays, the Pinkas Synagogue is a memorial to the victims of the Holocaust.
+• Pinkas Synagogue: The 16th-century Pinkas Synagogue is a memorial to the victims of the Holocaust.
 The names, birth dates and death dates of 78,000 Jewish victims are written on the walls.
 On the first floor, the permanent exhibition of drawings of children captured in the Terezin concentration camp is heartbreaking.

 This image shows some tombstones in the Old Jewish cemetery.